Mitchel-JF2/jollof_express/README.md

 - Complete all the TODOs:
 - Check the pubspec.yaml file to make sure your dart version is compatible
 - Run flutter pub get
-- Insert your Ably API key
+- Insert your Ably API key (make a project wide search for "TODO", you'll see where to put the key)

+## Run the App
+To run the app, you can use your preferred method, otherwise,
+- make sure you're connected to a device
+- run the command `flutter run` in a terminal at the root level of this project